By Wayne Porter -

 Ransomware as a Service (RaaS)

 Some resourceful cyber criminals even offer ransomware for sale on the Dark Web.
-Other criminals can either purchase it outright or work out a profit sharing agreement between the creators and those that distribute it.
+Other criminals can either purchase it outright or work out a profit-sharing agreement between the creators and those that distribute it.

 (Don’t) Pay the Ransom

 Most experts agree it is not a good idea to pay the ransom.
 For one thing, if no one ever paid any ransom, criminal hackers would have no incentive to create ransomware.
 Another reason is that there is no guarantee that your files will ever be decrypted.
-You are dealing with criminals after all.
+You are dealing with criminals, after all.

 Better to Protect Than Repair

-The old adage “an ounce of prevention is worth a pound of cure” has never been more true than regarding ransomware.
+The old adage “an ounce of prevention is worth a pound of cure” has never been truer than regarding ransomware.
 If you can stop it before it happens you are safe.
 Once you are infected there is a good chance that your files will never be decrypted.
 Making periodic backups in addition to virus software and being careful is the best way to prevent infection.
 Keep your operating system up-to-date with the latest security patches.
 A lot of the ransomware infections could have been prevented if victims had kept their computers up to date.
 Never divulge your passwords, or download anything unless you are 100% sure you can trust the person you are talking to.